Ogni75/XWFHashExport/README.md

 ### Remark

-This is is early version.
+This is an early version.
 I know some problems but I work on it.
-I'm not one of the best programmer so the code is need to be improved.